nymexhub/Theatherflix/README.md

 ## Contact and Communications

 ### **Note:**
-_Feel free to contact Felipe: felipe.dev.engr.js@gmail.com if you wanna Fork the project to try something unique._
+_Feel free to contact Felipe: felipe.dev.engr.js@gmail.com if you wanna Fork the project to try something unique, and learn and test, and feel an Open Source Project in your hands too._

-## Authors and contribs.
+## Authors and contribs nowadays.